nixworks/public/news/2017/04/25/README.md

 ##### Ryan Zinke
 ### [United States Secretary of the Interior Ryan Zinke says that Donald Trump plans to review U.S. national monuments. ](/news/2017/04/25/united-states-secretary-of-the-interior-ryan-zinke-says-that-donald-trump-plans-to-review-u-s-national-monuments.md)
-_Context: Ryan Zinke, U.S. national monument, Donald Trump_
+_Context: Donald Trump, U.S. national monument, Ryan Zinke_

 ##### Makueni County
 ### [Twenty-seven people are killed in Kenya's Makueni County when a bus and a truck collide on the Nairobi-Mombasa Road. ](/news/2017/04/25/twenty-seven-people-are-killed-in-kenya-s-makueni-county-when-a-bus-and-a-truck-collide-on-the-nairobiamombasa-road.md)